 "BRITE: First Polish Scientific Satellite".

 The satellite, which is designed to observe the brightest stars in our Galaxy, is the Polish contribution to the BRITE mission, developed by a consortium of Canadian, Austrian and Polish institutes.
-According to the agreement with the Minister two Polish satellites have been built: Lem and Heweliusz.
-Lem was launched to the Low Earth Orbit of 800 km on 21 November 2013, the launch of Heweliusz satellite is planned in the beginning of 2014.
+According to the agreement with the Minister two Polish satellites have been built: "Lem" and "Heweliusz".
+"Lem" was launched to the Low Earth Orbit of 800 km on 21 November 2013, "Heweliusz" satellite was launched to the orbit of 640 km on 19 August 2014.

 BRITE's design originates from a Canadian idea developed by Emeritus Professor Slavek Rucinski of the University of Toronto, inspired by technology developed for MOST.
 All six nanosatellites in the BRITE constellation are built according to that concept.